orestis-koutroumpas/Infinite-Future-Reward-Reinforcement-Learning-Problem/README.md

 ### Comparison and Results

-After generating 1000 random actions with a 50% chance for each action 𝑎𝑡=1 or 𝑎𝑡=2, the states {𝑆_1,…,𝑆_1001} are created.
+After generating 1000 random actions with a 50% chance for each action 𝑎𝑡=1 or 𝑎𝑡=2, 1001 states are created.
 These sets are used to train the neural networks for approximating 𝜈1(𝑋) and 𝜈2(𝑋) using the respective data sets.

 The neural networks used are of a single hidden layer with 100 neurons and ReLU activation functions.
 The Gradient Descent learning rate is set to 0.001.